 It is possible that further litigation will develop involving Great Lakes riparian properties, that will help to better clarify the concept of the OHWM, as that term was defined in Glass v Goeckel.

 As a final point, in order to fully understand the outer limits of riparian rights, it is necessary to also consider the competing rights of the general public (i.e., non-riparians) in surface waters that have public access.
-Members of the public can boat, fish, swim and engage in similar uses on an inland lake having public access, and may also temporarily moor watercraft on the bottomlands, as an incident to navigation, recreation or fishing.
+Members of the public can boat, fish, swim and engage in similar uses on an inland lake having public access, and may also temporarily moor watercraft on the bottomlands, as an incident to navigation, recreation, or fishing.
 Non-riparians cannot, however, permanently moor, wade or otherwise trespass on the bottomlands of a riparian owner, without the owner’s permission.
+The large “rafting-off” parties that occur on many inland lakes, where many watercraft anchor together for daytime parties, are an allowable public right on navigable surface waters, even though some riparian owners may consider them to be disruptive.
+For “rafting off” parties that get out of hand and create a nuisance or otherwise involve criminal activity, marine-based law enforcement is typically the only viable option for addressing those situations.

 Riparian rights are also subject to reasonable governmental regulations, and the courts have upheld such regulations where they have (a) restricted the types of boats that may be used on a lake, (b) limited the hours when motors may be used on a lake, (c) limited the number of properties that may gain access to a lake from a given access point, (d) required minimum frontage for lake-access properties, and (e) limited the number of docks or watercraft that may be installed or launched from a single access property.